daipozhi/Purpose-AI/README.md

                   run './app-charset-recgn.bat' to recognize charset,
                   run './app-charset-recgn-fin.exe' to convert result to text file,save in file 'app-charset-recgn.2.txt'

+                  its algorithm is: at first, get text from htm file,treat this htm file as its charset is utf-8, convert to gb18030, separate a sentence by words database,
+                      every word has its value ,sum these value to variant 1,base on it,separate this sentence by grammar courseware,every grammar has its value ,sum these value, and add with variant 1, store this value in variant 1, at last, get text from htm file ,treat this htm file as its charset is gb18030, separate a sentence by words database, every word has its value ,sum these value to variant 2,base on it,separate this sentence by grammar courseware,every grammar has its value ,sum these value, and add with variant 2, store this value in variant 2, every file only calculate first 30 sentences, sum these sentences value, if variant 1 is bigger than variant 2, its charset is utf-8,else its charset is gb18030.

+                  in text file readme.txt (in webfind66/app) ,it say: below files are copied from work_dir
+                                    words04.txt ( modified by human )
+                                    words-cw02rpt04.txt ( modified by human )
+                                    grammar-cw03.sort.txt ( modified by human )
+                                    ...
+                                    ...

+                      "modified by human" means: delete all word/grammar in words database and words courseware and grammar courseware which are all digital or all english character ,delete all word/grammar in words database and words courseware and grammar courseware which are garbled code. let program compare chinese,and don't compare digital or english character .

                   run a-step10-f3-msys.bat (copied from work_dir)(list 'mydir/download' directory again)
                       (in Ubuntu run a-step10-f3-ubuntu.bat)
-                  run program in 'webfind1c'(copied from work_dir)(step20)
+                  run program in 'webfind1d'(copied from work_dir,include "cb_kuo_1.txt" and "cb_kuo_2.txt")('./a-step20')
                       (get text , erase html mark),
                       then copy string1base000???.txt to work_dir,
                       (text's charset is recognize by AI and program read html's <meta charset="xx"> infomation, only load this text file if they are same, both are GB18030 or both are utf-8 , so sentence database is verified by AI .)
-                      (in this version, in 'work_dir' we kept 2000 text files ,from string1base000000.txt to string1base001999.txt,if you don't want download by a offline browser , you can start from next step(step30),
+                      (in this version, in 'work_dir' we kept 2100 text files ,from string1base000000.txt to string1base002099.txt,if you don't want download by a offline browser , you can start from next step(step30),
                        if you want small sentence database,you can keep 400 or 800 files,and delete others . )

                   goto 'work_dir',

-                  run program in  'webfind39' (step30)(copy to 'work_dir', include 'cb.txt' )(erase punctuation)
+                  (step30 removed)
+                  (step40 removed)
+                  (step50 removed)
+                  (step60 removed)

-                  run program in  'webfind4a' (step40)(copy to 'work_dir')(erase empty line , repeated line)
+                  run program in  'webfind52'('./a-step60-2.exe')(sort words courseware)

-                  run program a-step50-ini.exe 2000 16
-                              ('2000' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind29h'(step50)(separate to words by repeate ) (if you want grid compute,don't run a-step50.exe ,run a-step50.bat , how to make this .bat file , if you on ubuntu ,please read tools-6/readme.txt file, if you on msys please read tools-7/readme.txt ) run program in  'webfind23c'(step60)(get all words ,generate word database) (step70 deleted)
+                  (step70 deleted)
                   (step80 deleted)

-                  run program a-step90-ini.exe 2000 16
+                  run program './a-step90-ini.exe 2100 16'
-                              ('2000' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind53h'(step90)(separate to words by word courseware and word database ) (word courseware is in file words-cw01.txt and words-cw02.sort.txt , how to make word courseware please read readme.txt file in directory webfind50 , text file words-cw02.sort.utf8.txt is for you to browse word courseware on Ubuntu, program will not read *.utf8.txt files. )
+                              ('2100' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind53h'('./a-step90.exe')(separate to words by word courseware and if a string is repeated )
+				(word courseware is in file words-cw01.txt and words-cw02.sort.txt , how to make word courseware please read readme.txt file in directory webfind50 , text file words-cw02.sort.utf8.txt is for user to browse word courseware on Ubuntu, program will not read *.utf8.txt files. )
-                                (if you want grid compute,don't run a-step90.exe ,run a-step90.bat , how to make this .bat file , if you on ubuntu ,please read tools-6/readme.txt file , if you on msys,please read tools-7/readme.txt)
+                                (if you want grid compute,don't run './a-step90.exe' ,run './a-step90.bat' , how to make this .bat file , if you on ubuntu ,please read tools-6/readme.txt file , if you on msys,please read tools-7/readme.txt)

-                  run program in  'webfind54'(step100)(get all words ,generate 3rd word database )
+                  run program in  'webfind54'('./a-step100.exe')(get all words ,generate 3rd word database )

                   (in here , chinese is coded in GB18030 ,in Windows, you can directly open it , if you are in Ubuntu, you need convert chinese to utf8 , you can run program in directory 'tools-3',